Conversion Optimization

 • Difficulty in updating customer information

-However, given that 80% shoppers preferred browsing product reviews and comparing prices over mobile instead of visiting a store, says something.
+However, given that 80% of shoppers preferred browsing product reviews and comparing prices over mobile instead of visiting a store, says something.

 This means one important thing for eCommerce businesses:

-Top notch mobile checkout optimization is the need of the hour.
+Top-notch mobile checkout optimization is the need of the hour.

 Here’s a quick look at what this post contains: